-Once you are satisfied with your Method Statement, simply click Print button to print a copy.
+Once you are satisfied with your Method Statement, simply click the Export button to print or export to a PDF or Word.

 To export to a PDF or Word file click Export.

 Alternatively you can click Preview to view a preview.